Judge 47th HR, Yanks top Scherzer, Mets 4-2 in Subway Series - NewsBreak

 Judge 47th HR, Yanks top Scherzer, Mets 4-2 in Subway Series

-NEW YORK — (AP) — Tension had climbed around the Yankees heading into the Subway Series like the floors rising on a New York skyscraper.
-Aaron Judge and Andrew Benintendi gave them hope the big slump was over.

-"We got a special group of individuals that are mentally tough enough to kind of bounce back after a couple of tough series and know, hey, it's a long season and we haven't been playing the type of ball we want to," Judge said after his major league-leading 47th home run sparked them to Monday night's 4-2 win over the Mets.
-"It's time to get back to what we do."
+NEW YORK (AP) — Aaron Judge connected off Max Scherzer for his major league-leading 47th home run, Andrew Benintendi drove in two runs and the New York Yankees withstood a botched popup by rookie Oswaldo Cabrera to beat the Mets 4-2 Monday night for their first Subway Series win this season.

-The Yankees, in a historic skid with 14 losses in 18 games coming into this matchup in the Bronx, built a 3-0 lead on DJ LeMahieu's first-inning sacrifice fly, Judge's third-inning home run off Scherzer (9-3) and fifth-inning doubles by Isiah Kiner-Falefa and Benintendi, who added an RBI single in the seventh.
+The Yankees, in a historic skid with 14 losses in 18 games coming into this matchup in the Bronx, built a 3-0 lead on DJ LeMahieu’s first-inning sacrifice fly, Judge’s home run off Scherzer (9-3) in the second and doubles by Isiah Kiner-Falefa and Benintendi in the fifth.

-Asked how many consecutive crisp games they need to ease their panicked fan base, manager Aaron Boone quipped: “4 1/2.”

-“At our core, we believe we're a really good team,” Boone said.
-“And how many that is in a row that we've got to show that, I'll leave that up to you guys.”

-Domingo Germán (2-2) withstood James McCann's 104 mph liner off his left calf in in the sixth and was cruising with a three-hitter when Pete Alonso hit a seventh-inning popup that Cabrera and right fielder Marwin Gonzalez settled under just 221 feet from the plate.
+Domingo Germán (2-2) was cruising with a three-hitter when Pete Alonso hit a popup that Cabrera and right fielder Marwin Gonzalez settled under just 221 feet from the plate.

 Cabrera, making his first big league start at second after appearances at shortstop, third base and right, allowed the ball to pop out of his glove for an error as Gonzalez’s leather hit his mitt, a play reminiscent of Luis Castillo's ninth-inning drop that turned the first Subway Series game at new Yankee Stadium in 2009.